-- Chili medicine: The old bland regimen that ulcer patients had to follow precluded spices like chili pepper, black pepper, mustard, cloves, and paprika.
-But recent studies in Texas and India indicate that this restriction may not always be necessary, and could be counterproductive.
-The Texas study found that eating jalapeno peppers did not harm gastric mucosa — even when ground peppers were placed directly in patients’ stomachs!
-In the Indian study, fifty duodenal ulcer patients were fed a diet that included a gram of red chili powder (cayenne pepper) added to each meal.
-The researchers were trying to approximate the average Indian’s daily intake of spices.
+- Chili medicine: The old bland regimen that ulcer patients had to follow precluded spices such as chili pepper, black pepper, mustard, cloves and paprika.
+But recent studies in Texas and India indicate that this restriction may not always be necessary and could be counterproductive.
+The Texas study found that eating jalapeno peppers did not harm gastric mucosa–even when ground peppers were placed directly in patients’ stomachs!
+In the India study, 50 duodenal ulcer patients were fed a diet that included a gram of red chili powder (cayenne pepper) added to each meal.
+The researchers were trying to approximate the average person’s daily intake of spices.
 Patients who ate chili powder healed just as quickly as patients who got no spice.
 Although hot peppers are very popular throughout India, ulcers are no more common than in other countries.
 If ulcers are indeed the result of a bacterial infection, then spices may confer some protection because they stimulate production of gastric juice, which fights bacteria.
 So unless you find spices irritate your gut, there’s no need to cut them out while your ulcer heals.

 - Fiber heals: A high-fiber diet (high in unrefined grains, raw non-acidic fruit and vegetables) seems to heal ulcerous and pre-ulcerous conditions much better than the old-fashioned bland diet.
-You can keep one part of the old diet, rice — although brown rice is better because it contains more fiber.
+You can keep one part of the old diet, rice–although brown rice is better because it contains more fiber.
 Ulcer patients who go on a high-fiber diet find that their ulcers recur half as frequently.
-Barley, oats, and kudzu, a starch made from a root popular in Japanese and macrobiotic cooking, are especially helpful because they are mucilaginous: they coat and soothe your stomach lining.
+Barley, oats and kudzu, a starch made from a root popular in Japanese and macrobiotic cooking, are especially helpful because they are mucilaginous: they coat and soothe your stomach lining.
 A high-fiber diet also will speed transit time, reducing gastritis.
-Avoid abrasive roughage like nuts, popcorn, and seeds.
+Avoid abrasive roughage such as nuts, popcorn and seeds.

 - Cut down on steak: Animal proteins are high in arachidonic acid, a fatty acid used in your body’s production of inflammatory prostaglandins.
 (Helpful prostaglandins derived from fish oil have an opposite, anti-inflammatory effect.)
-If you can, try a vegetarian diet, at least temporarily: it will help reduce inflammation, as it does in other conditions like rheumatoid arthritis.
+If you can, try a vegetarian diet, at least temporarily: It will help reduce inflammation, as it does in other conditions such as rheumatoid arthritis.

 - Choose cabbage juice: If you down about a quart of cabbage juice daily, studies have found, your ulcer will heal more rapidly.
 Cabbage juice is high in substances that protect your gut’s mucous-membrane lining, including L-glutamine, an amino acid, and gefarnate, which stimulates the secretion of mucus from your stomach’s lining.
 You can make your own cabbage juice in a juicer or grinder.
 But since cabbage’s ulcer-fighting powers vary greatly, depending on growing conditions, choose only fresh green cabbages; the best ones are spring and summer cabbages.
 Celery juice also contains factors that help heal ulcers.

 - Drink plenty of water: I’ve described water’s beneficial effect on digestion in general.
-Plenty of water — especially cold water, which feels soothing — seems to be particularly helpful if you have ulcers.
-An Iranian doctor who was detained in jail for two and a half years treated over 3,000 prisoners who had ulcer symptoms, from the stress of incarceration and bad treatment at the hands of their jailers.
+Plenty of water–especially cold water, which feels soothing–seems to be particularly helpful if you have ulcers.
+An Iranian doctor who was detained in jail for two and a half years treated more than 3,000 prisoners who had ulcer symptoms from the stress of incarceration and bad treatment at the hands of their jailers.
 The doctor found that, in most cases, a glass of water relieved ulcer pains within three to eight minutes.
 Patients with particularly severe pain sometimes required two glasses.
 For the duration of the experiment, patients drank a glass of water a half-hour before and two and a half hours after each meal to prevent recurrences.
-Water was all these patients got; antacids or other ulcer medications were not available, and didn’t seem necessary.
+Water was all these patients got; antacids or other ulcer medications were not available and didn’t seem necessary.

-- Prefer plantains: Unripe plantain bananas, a folk remedy for ulcers that can be taken in the form of dried extract, counteract the ulcerous effects of aspirin, and help heal ulcers you already have.
-Plantains contain a substance which stimulates healing of gastric mucosa.
+- Prefer plantains: Unripe plantain bananas, a folk remedy for ulcers that can be taken in the form of dried extract, counteract the ulcerous effects of aspirin and help heal ulcers you already have.
+Plantains contain a substance that stimulates healing of gastric mucosa.